sechope/sechope23.github.io/program.md

 A detailed program, which includes an industry panel, an academic keynote, and sessions for breakout discussions and lightning talks, will be posted soon.
-For now, here is a list of accepted papers, with the speaker indicated in bold.
+For now, here is a list of accepted talks, with the speaker indicated in bold.

 1. Can’t Keep Them Away: The Failures of Anti-Stalking Protocols in Personal Item Tracking Devices\